Slow Cooker Sage and Sausage Stuffing Recipe

 Serious Eats / Fred Hardy

-3. Whisk remaining chicken stock, eggs, and 3 tablespoons parsley in a medium bowl until homogeneous.
+3. In a medium bowl, whisk remaining chicken stock, eggs, and 3 tablespoons parsley until homogeneous.
 Stirring constantly with a wooden spoon, slowly pour egg mixture into sausage mixture.
 Add bread cubes and fold gently until evenly mixed.
+Season with 1 teaspoon salt and 1/2 teaspoon pepper.

 Mixing bread crumbs into sausage mixture